songquanpeng/blog/README.md

 2. Easy to configure and integrate with disqus and statistics system.
 3. You can copy from OneNote or any other programs and **paste your content with formatting** (with the `paste with formatting` feature, don't forget to set the page type to `raw`).
 4. You can use this to deploy your single page web application (such as a [game](https://iamazing.cn/page/online-battle-city)), just paste the code and set the page type to `raw`.
-5. System deploy is extremely simple, no need to configure the database (but it's easy to move to other database, just by modifying the `knexfile.js`).
+5. System deploy is extremely simple, no need to configure the database (here I use SQLite as the default database, but it's easy to move to other database, just by modifying the `knexfile.js`).

 ## Deployment
 ```shell script